 With an engineered honeycomb structure that hugs your foot where you need it most, Bombas reigns supreme in the sock department, especially for those with sweaty feet.

 They're made from a cotton fiber that's soft and durable, a cushion footbed that supports the soles of your feet and they don't exacerbate sweat like so many other socks.

 Because these socks are formulated for running, they're designed to be sweat-wicking.

 Another plus: For every pair of socks purchased, the company donates one to someone in need.

 2. Smartwool Run Targeted Cushion Low Ankle Socks

 These low ankle socks are formulated for runners, so they're designed to withstand sweat — and lots of it.
 They are breathable, thanks to their use of naturally temperature-regulating Merino wool, and made using an Indestructawool™ technology that helps ensure their durability after extensive wear.

 These socks also maintain their elasticity and shape quite well over time.

-This pair of socks are formulated for use by both men and women and range in sizes from small all the way to extra large.
+These socks from Allbirds are formulated for use by both men and women and range in sizes from small all the way to extra-large.

 If crew socks are your thing, you'll find everything you're looking for with this everyday pair from Nike.
 They are super comfortable with extra cushioning under the heel area and a snug, supportive arch band that stays put and provides an added cushion no matter your activity.